dfadeeff/LipSync/documentation/PART2.md

 | **Baseline (Original Video)** | 1.417 | - | Original, unedited performance |
 | **POC 1 (Frame Re-Timing)** | 1.380 | **-2.6%** | **Best sync score**; prioritizes metric optimization |
 | **POC 2 (Mouth Warping)** | 1.402 | **-1.1%** | **Best visual smoothness**; prioritizes visual coherence |

+**Conclusion**: The results demonstrate a some trade-off:
+- **POC 1** is the superior method if the singular goal is to achieve the best possible score on the LSE-D metric
+- **POC 2**, while scoring slightly worse due to synthetic artifacts, produces a visually smoother video and represents a more technically advanced generative approach, laying the groundwork for more sophisticated models

 ## 3. Baseline Measurement Results